Security guard: Terminology and titles

-State and local governments sometimes regulate the use of these terms by law—for example, certain words and phrases that "give an impression that he or she is connected in any way with the federal government, a state government, or any political subdivision of a state government" are forbidden for use by California security licensees by Business and Professions Code Section 7582.26.
-So the terms "private homicide police" or "special agent" would be unlawful for a security licensee to use in California.
-Similarly, in Canada, various acts specifically prohibits private security personnel from using the terms Probation Officer, law enforcement, police, or police officer.
+State and local governments sometimes regulate the use of these terms by law—words and phrases that give an impression of official authority.
+For example, California doesn't allow security licensees to use designations that "give an impression that he or she is connected in any way with the federal government, a state government, or any political subdivision of a state government".
+The terms "private homicide police" or "special agent" would thus be unlawful for a security licensee to use in California.
+Similarly, in Canada, various acts specifically prohibit private security personnel from using the terms probation officer, law enforcement, police, or police officer.

-Alberta and Ontario prohibit the use of the term Security Officer, which has been in widespread use in the United States for many decades.
-Recent changes to the act have also introduced restrictions on uniform and vehicle colours and markings to make private security personnel clearly distinctive from police personnel.
+Alberta and Ontario prohibit the use of the term security officer, which has been widely used in the United States for many decades.
+Recent changes have also introduced restrictions on the uniform and vehicle colors and markings to ensure private security personnel are clearly distinguishable from police personnel.
 Some sources feel that some of these restrictions are put in place to satisfy the Canadian Police Association.
-Specialized VIP security guard services and companies are in high demand and are defined by their ability to protect celebrities and executives during times of unrest.
-There is a marked difference between persons performing the duties historically associated with watchmen and persons who take a more active role in protecting persons and property.
-The former, often called "guards", are taught the mantra "observe and report", are minimally trained, and not expected to deal with the public or confront criminals.
+Specialized VIP security guard services and companies are in high demand to protect celebrities and executives during unrest.
+There is a marked difference between persons performing the duties historically associated with security guards and persons who take a more active role in protecting persons and property.
+The former, often called "guards", are taught the philosophy "observe and report".
+They are minimally trained and are not expected to deal with the public or confront criminals.